eagereyes/eagereyes.org/blog/2016/the-winding-path-of-data-analysis.md

 ---
 title: "The Winding Path of Data Analysis"
 description: "Data analysis is not a straight-forward process: you try out lots of things, you go down a path that seems promising but then turns out to not work out, and suddenly you hit upon the thing you were looking for."
-date: 2016-10-04T03:17:55.000Z
+date: 2016-10-03 19:17:55
 tags:
+featuredImage:
 outline: false
 ---

 # The Winding Path of Data Analysis

-Data analysis is not a straight-forward process: you try out lots of things, you go down a path that seems promising but then turns out to not work out, and suddenly you hit upon the thing you were looking for.<!--more-->
+Data analysis is not a straight-forward process: you try out lots of things, you go down a path that seems promising but then turns out to not work out, and suddenly you hit upon the thing you were looking for.

 <a href="http://abstrusegoose.com/230">This comic</a> is about mathematical proofs, but what hit me recently is how well it also applies to data analysis.